Richard Jasek: Early and personal life

 Jasek was born in the 1960s in Prague to Ladislav Jasek and Anthea Hamilton.
 He has a sister called Nicola.
 His great uncle is the Australian artist Hugh Ramsay.
 Jasek's father was a concert violinist who often played for The Czech Philharmonic Orchestra, while his mother was a jeweller, from a winemaking family from Adelaide.
 Jasek's father travelled a lot and the secret police coerced him into becoming a spy for the communist regime.
 Of this, Jasek said "There was huge emotional pressure to report on conversations with friends and acquaintances, if you did not, then the consequences were dire!
 It was possible for the regime to close down your career, you could lose your home and also affect other family members.
 In extreme cases, they would throw you in prison."

 When Ladislav could no longer bear working for the regime, he got himself posted to Brisbane and the family were accepted as asylum seekers.
 Ladislav was granted Australian citizenship in 1966.
 The family then moved to New Zealand, Britain and eight years later, returned to Australia.
 During this period, Jasek decided to become a filmmaker having found his father's movie camera.
+Jasek attended high school at Sydney Boys High School from 1977 to 1982.
+At Sydney Boys High he was infamous for his oft-repeated joke "why is an arts centre like a blinkered racehorse?
+(Because you can't see more left, you can't see more right, but you can Seymour Centre)".
 From the age of eleven, he began making short films with his friends.
 Jasek later enrolled at the Australian Film Television and Radio School (AFTRS) in Sydney.

 Jasek lives with his partner, Bernice, and their Tibetan spaniel called Arabella.
 He continues his family's love of music by playing classical piano, and has learned to fly light aircraft.